Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and

 I’ve had one of these for many years now and I find it an extremely useful power tool for DIY jobs that can’t easily be done by other tools; especially the saw, although it comes with a wide range of other useful attachments for various uses in tight and awkward areas.

-For example, I recently used it to shorten a shelf support (wooden baton) while the support was still screwed to the wall; I was able to cut the wood accurately, efficiently and quickly without damaging the wall.
+For example, I recently used it to shorten shelf support (wooden baton) while the support was still screwed to the wall; I was able to cut the wood accurately, efficiently, and quickly without damaging the wall.

 The latest Sonicrafter models come with Hyper Lock and Universal Fit Systems, which not only makes using these great tools even greater.
 The Hyper Lock allows you to change attachments easily and quickly, almost one-handed, and the Universal Fit means you can buy blades and attachments from any manufacturer, and it will still fit, and the Universal Fit is backward compatible so if you upgrade from an older model you can still use all your old attachments in the new model.